GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

  RDR  |000C | IBM 3505 Card Reader (rdr directory)
  RDR  |010C | IBM 3505 Card Reader (jcl directory)
  TAPE |0480 | IBM 3420 Tape Drive (tapes directory)

+ ## Card Reader Device

+ ### Running a JCL Job from the Card Reader

+ To run a JCL Job from the **00C Reader** enter **devinit 00C jcl/vsizehs3.jcl** at the Hercules console.
+This is a Hercules command, not an MVS command.
+No MVS commands need to be entered unless for some reason the device is not available.
+In the JCL itself you need to make sure the username and password are specified to run the job, for example **//\* USER=HERC02,PASSWORD=CUL8TR** (note: it is entered as a comment)

 # Issues